Coherent modeling of longitudinal causal effects on binary outcomes: Introduction

-In this paper, we study the more challenging case of time-varying treatments.
-As we show later in Proposition \ref{prop:var_ind}, unlike in the point exposure case, the causal parameters of binary additive SNMMs are generally variation \emph{dependent} of each other.
-We show, however, that the causal parameters of binary multiplicative SNMMs are variation \emph{independent} of each other.
-For the latter, in parallel to \cite{richardson2017modeling}'s work, we develop novel nuisance models that are variation independent of the multiplicative SNMMs.
-In the point exposure case, our nuisance models reduce to that of \cite{richardson2017modeling}.
-To focus on the main idea, although our nuisance models certainly also permit doubly robust g-estimation, we only discuss likelihood inference in this paper.
-Throughout we assume that the time varying treatments, covariates and outcome are binary, but do not place restrictions on the distributions of baseline covariates $L_0$.
+Specifically, we show that unlike in the point exposure case, the causal parameters of binary additive SNMMs are generally variation \emph{dependent} on each other.
+In comparison, the causal parameters of binary multiplicative SNMMs are variation \emph{independent} of each other.
+For the latter, in parallel to the work of \cite{richardson2017modeling}, we develop novel nuisance models that are variation independent of the multiplicative SNMMs. {This is more challenging than in the point exposure problem as we need to ensure compatibility among a much larger set of models: the number of these models grows exponentially with the number of time points considered.}

 The rest of this article is organized as follows.
-In Section \ref{sec:framework} we review \cite{richardson2017modeling}'s work on binary SMMs, as well as \cite{robins1994correcting}'s work on SNMMs.
+In Section \ref{sec:framework} we review the work of \cite{richardson2017modeling} on the point exposure case, as well as that of \cite{robins1994correcting} on SNMMs.
 In Section \ref{sec:parameterization} we present our main results on parameterizations for the binary multiplicative and additive SNMMs.
-Our approach is then illustrated with both simulated and real data analyses in Section \ref{sec:data}.
-We further discuss implications of the current work and directions for future research in Section \ref{sec:discussion}.
+We summarize our estimation approaches in Section \ref{sec:estimation}, and then illustrate our approach via simulations and an application to the Mothers' Stress--Children's Morbidity Study in Sections \ref{sec:data} and \ref{sec:real_data}, respectively.
+We end with a discussion in Section \ref{sec:discussion}.